 For me personally, I will only be using the Lavender & Rose or Unscented from now on, since those are the only varieties where the full ingredient lists are disclosed for customers.
 Even though Native says their scents are free from phthalates, parabens, I personally just don’t want to use products where the ingredients aren’t completely disclosed if I don’t have to.

 Who Owns Native Deodorant?

 While Native began as an independent, direct-to-consumer startup (founded by Moiz Ali), it was acquired by P&G in 2017.
-As of early 2022, Ali is still the CEO of the company.

 I’ll be honest: I don’t really like the fact that Native is now owned by a big corporation like P&G. Not only does P&G use toxic ingredients in their other products, but they’ve also done a significant amount of greenwashing, they lack overall transparency, and more.
 (In December 2021, the company recalled 32 of its dry shampoo products because they contained potentially dangerous amounts of benzene, a known carcinogen.)